subschema/subschema-github/Readme.md

  import React, {Component} from 'react';
  import Subschema, {loader, Form} from 'Subschema';
- import subschema-github from 'subschema-github';
+ import subschemaGithub from 'subschema-github';

- loader.addLoader(subschema-github);
+ loader.addLoader(subschemaGithub);

  //A simple Schema for this demo. var schema = {